qlinsey/foundation_ml.github.io/cfp.md

 # Call for Papers

-We welcome all original research papers of up to 4 pages in length, using the template provided [below](#style).
+We welcome all original research papers of up to *4 pages* in length.
 This length does not include references or any supplementary materials.
 Reviewers are *not* obliged to read supplementary materials when reviewing the paper.
-Submissions should be a single file in `.pdf` format.
+Submissions should be a single file in `.pdf` format using this style file.
 The review process is *double-blind*, so please ensure that all papers are appropriately anonymized.
 We reserve the right to desk-reject improperly-anonymized papers.